berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section04 Representing Tables.md

 ## Intro

-We have mentioned in Unit 2 that we can store data using a 2 dimensional table and, given 2 keys, can fetch the desired data.
-We can use mutable lists to represent this data structure by first building a 1 dimensional table and extending the idea.
+In Unit 2, we briefly mentioned that we can store data using a 2-dimensional table and, given two keys, can fetch the desired data.
+We can use mutable lists to represent this data structure by first building a 1-dimensional table and then extending the idea.

 ## Before We Start: `assoc`

-Before we dive in to tables, we have to explore another Scheme compound procedure, `assoc`, which will play a huge role. `assoc` accepts a `key` and a list of pairs, and returns the first pair that has `key` as its `car`.
+Before we dive in to tables, we have to explore another Racket compound procedure, `assoc`, which will play a huge role. `assoc` accepts a `key` and a list of pairs, and returns the first pair that has `key` as its `car`.
 If no such pairs exist, it returns `#f`.
 Look at the series of examples below to understand what `assoc` does.

     > (assoc 1 '((1 2) (3 4)))